gauldoth/UniCore/README.md

 # UniCore
-A utility lib used by me
+A utility lib used by myself.